Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 *The ledger of my life*, Cèresnav had whispered in those final moments. *Someone else holds the pen now.*

 Vèirnav thought of Vìzrav reading her father's letter.
-Of Fèinnav learning that her pattern was a lie.
+Of Fèinnav combining it with the household records she'd found.
 Of Àrnnav walking out into the Hand Quarter with the name of her mother's killer burning in her mind.

 The truth was spreading.
 Person by person, choice by choice.
 Not a revolution—the system was too strong for that.
 But something.
 Cracks in a structure that had stood for generations.
 Light getting into places that had been dark for too long.